shivannis/xandr-docs-public/xandr-docs/articles/invest/update-creatives-in-bulk.md

 ---

-#  Microsoft Invest - update creatives in bulk
+#  Microsoft Invest - Update creatives in bulk

 You can update a variety of settings for individual or multiple creatives from the **Creative Manager**.